 Scroll down to learn more.

 An intake specialist will speak with you to learn about the dispute, who is involved, how long it has been going on, and other important details.
-The other people involved are then contacted by the DRC staff and asked if they would be willing to participate in mediation to resolve the conflict.
-Since mediation is voluntary, the other parties have the right to refuse to participate unless they have been ordered into mediation by a court.
+The other person involved is then contacted by the DRC staff and asked if s/he would be willing to participate in mediation to resolve the conflict.
+Since mediation is voluntary, the other party has the right to refuse to participate unless the court has ordered the parties into mediation.
 If the case is very simple, the DRC staff may work with the disputants to see if the situation can be resolved by phone communication with everyone involved.

-Each party is encouraged to make an opening statement stating the issues and what they desire as a settlement.
-This is their time and is generally uninterrupted.
+Each party is encouraged to make an opening statement during which s/he identifies the issues and what is desired as a settlement.
+This is each party's time and is generally uninterrupted.
 The mediators reflect back the information given to them to make certain that they have the information correct.
 The mediators may ask some clarifying questions to gain further information.
-Each party is also given the opportunity to respond to what they have heard.
+Each party is also given the opportunity to respond to what s/he has heard.

 Once the opening statements are complete, the mediators and participants will create an agenda of the outstanding issues.
-This serves as a guide for the remainder of the session.
-The mediators then assist the participants in negotiating those outstanding issues directly with each other.
-The mediators may help them"think outside the box" in creating potential solutions, but the mediators do not impose a settlement of any kind.
+These issues serve as a guide for the remainder of the session.
+The mediators then assist the participants in negotiating the outstanding issues directly with each other.
+The mediators may help them"think outside the box" in creating potential solutions, but the mediators do not impose a settlement of any kind upon the parties.
 They may ask some difficult questions to make sure the solutions and possible consequences have been thought through, but this process belongs to the participants, not the mediators.

-When a settlement agreement is reached, it can be placed in writing, signed, and becomes legally binding.
+When a settlement agreement is reached, it can be put in writing and signed, at which time it becomes legally binding.
 Sometimes parties want only a verbal agreement and choose to not have anything written down.
-Once a settlement agreement is reached, the mediation case file is closed.
+Once a settlement agreement is reached, the mediation case file is considered closed.

 Confidentiality is the cornerstone of mediation.
 Because mediation is confidential, it means that nothing a person has said or disclosed in the mediation can be used against them outside the mediation (with some legally required exceptions such as child abuse).
 Confidentiality also means that mediators will not talk to others about the case or even that they have participated in mediation.
 Additionally, the mediators cannot generally be subpoenaed or required to testify about the substance of the mediation session.
-The confidential nature of the mediation process creates a safe place for the participants to talk and to make offers they might not otherwise be comfortable making.
-It facilitates communication that has broken down during the conflict, and allows them to find settlements that work for them.
+The confidential nature of the mediation process creates a safe place for the participants to talk and to discuss and make offers they might not otherwise be comfortable making.
+The assurance of confidentiality facilitates communication that has broken down during and throughout the conflict, and allows the parties to find settlements that work for them.